ultrapalace/M0SS-101/build-guide.md

 ## STEP 8: Install the enclosure

-- Disconnect the USB cable and the 9v DC PSU.
 - Place the PCB assembly into the enclosure, inserting the jacks first.
 - Install the 4 large black screws.
 - Install the plastic washer and nut onto the audio jack.